westenfalke/onomy-hugo-theme/exampleSite/content/README.md

     Cloning into 'themes/onomy'...
     warning: You appear to have cloned an empty repository.

-    git --git-dir=themes/onomy/.git --work-tree=themes/onomy  status

-## [Creating A HUGO Theme From Scratch][cahtfs]{#cahtfs}
+## Creating A HUGO Theme From Scratch
-Here is the the real thing and from now on all commands are relative to the `~/CAHTFS/onomy` and is therefore mentioned only to keep me honest.
+Here is the the real thing and from now on all commands are relative to the `~/CAHTFS`.

 ### Create A New Theme
-cd
     # hugo new theme onomy
     Creating theme at /home/westenfalke/CAHTFS/themes/onomy